swissbyte/LogicalDocWrapper/README.md

 If you were able to connect (this takes up to 2 minutes) you should go on with the setup (link at the bottom of the page) Now you should also create a new database within your mariadb instance.
 For this you could use a MYSQL Client like MYSQL Workbench.

+For connect to mysql database you should enter the following settings:

+Driver: com.mysql.jdbc.Driver
+Connection: jdbc:mysql://localhost/yourDatabase

 After that you should be ready to use your instance.

 Look at this guide for more informations: https://wiki.logicaldoc.com/wiki/Quick_Install